iuruoy-shao/iuruoy-shao/README.md

 ## About Me
 Hi!
-I'm a High School Junior who enjoys problem-solving with programming and mathematics, making art, and proofreading sentences.
+I'm a High School Senior who enjoys problem-solving with programming and mathematics, making art, and proofreading sentences.